 Luderitz itself was pretty meh.
 Some really nice colorful buildings and a lot of churches, but not much more to recommend itself.
 We opted to stay in an AirBnB rather than in a campsite because, like that proprietor had said: it was windy!

-The next day, we drove out to see Agate Beach a place promising pretty stones for the careful observer.
-We stayed long enough to take a couple pictures of a deserted beach.
-It was too cold to go in the water, too.
+The next day, we drove out to see Agate Beach, a place promising pretty stones for the careful observer.
+We stayed long enough to take a couple pictures.
+It was too cold to go in the water and no one was there.
 We didn’t find any cool looking stones.
+Honestly, it felt really lonely and desolate.

 But really: the draw of Luderitz is the tour that you MUST make at Kolmaskop, the deserted diamond mining town in the desert outside of town.
 This place is being reclaimed by the sand and as a result you get the most fabulous chance to explore a real ghost town.